ToxicFrog/doom-mods/gzap/doc/setup.md

 Download and install those as well.

-Download the [matching version of the mod](../../release/gzArchipelago-latest.pk3) and add it to your gzdoom load order (it doesn't much matter where).
+Download the [matching version of the mod](../../release/gzArchipelago-latest.pk3) and add it to your uzdoom load order (it doesn't much matter where).

-Start up gzdoom, go into the options menu, and use the `gzArchipelago Options` to configure the mod to your taste.
+Start up uzdoom, go into the options menu, and use the `gzArchipelago Options` to configure the mod to your taste.
 Make sure to bind keys for `AP level select` and `AP inventory`.

-If you are new to GZDoom or to GZDoom modding, you may want to read the [GZDoom quickstart guide](./gzdoom_newplayers.md), which explains the above in more detail.
+If you are new to UZDoom or to UZDoom modding, you may want to read the [UZDoom quickstart guide](./gzdoom_newplayers.md), which explains the above in more detail.

 ## Game Generation